harmonica-man/on-existing/README.md

 # on-existing

-This is a piece of philosophical theory which I finally brought in a state worth publishing.
+This is a piece of philosophical theory which I finally brought to a state worth publishing.

 The aim is to eliminate malicious behaviour and give general guidance without requiring any context.
 And maybe even spawn altrusitic behaviour.